 - Finally, both require buy-in from management down to the shop floor.

 That said, some workplaces are more efficient in dealing with violence, threats and bullying than others.
 Regardless of how management handles it, you don’t have to take it as an employee.
 Bullying encompasses a wide berth of unwanted behaviours.

 According to ACAS, you’ve been bullied if you’re left to feel:

 - Frightened or intimidated;

 - Put down, disrespected or degraded;

 - Uncomfortable as a result of being made fun of, and;

 - Upset, insulted or offended.

-It’s important to know that whenever this happens, you don’t have to suffer in silence.
+Firstly, it’s important to know that whenever bullying occurs in the workplace, you don’t have to suffer in silence.
 There are people you can talk to and ways to address the behaviours you’re witnessing.
 Additionally, you can do this either face to face or with a superior or assistant.

 But as ever, it is critical that when an incident – be it a one-off or as a common occurrence – does happen, you record the incident.
 If you do end up filing a work stress claim, recording an incident and details such as the people present, any evidence, date(s) and time(s) can significantly strengthen the validity of your claims.